diseasemodeling/COVID19-v2/README.md

 An interactive simulation tool for evaluating upto daily changes in options for social distancing, contact tracing and testing, and universal testing - Application to the State of New York.

 ## Version 2 (v2.0.0) changes
-This version 2 allows comparative analyses of muliple alternative decision scenarios, evaluate upto daily changes in decisions, and flexibility in setting analyses time-period
+This version 2 allows comparative analyses of muliple alternative decision scenarios, evaluate upto daily changes in decisions, flexibility in setting analyses time-period, and option to change unit costs
 [For v1.0.0 go here](https://diseasemodeling.github.io/COVID19/)

 ## To use the simulation tool for evaluating decisions